Solarious/orc-dict/README.md

 * npm run listUsers - Lists the username and email of all the users.
 * npm run rebuildSearchIndexes - Removes then recreates all the Search Indexes in the database.
 * npm run removeAllWords - Removes all the words in the database.
-* npm run getDuplicateWords - Prints out all the words that share their orcish with another word
+* npm run getDuplicateWords - Prints out all the words that share their orcish with another word.
 * npm run testNyan - Like test, but more fun.
 ### Environment Variables
 * PORT - The port used.